cosmicjs/contentful-importer/README.md

 # Contentful to Cosmic Importer

 Import your Contentful space into Cosmic JS.
+Read about [how it was built here](https://www.cosmicjs.com/articles/creating-the-cosmic-js-contentful-importer-k5qwyunz).

 ## Installation